 renée simone bebeau (luna) is a multi media artist who works with a variety of mediums including oli, acrylic and watercolor paint, wood burning, mirror etching, metal leafing, clay and henna.
 She is inspired by the fleeting quality of flowers, the ever changing cycles of nature, the process of composting and the planets orbiting in space. observing these changes inspires the work. making art is meditation.

 A new focus in watercolor has inspired a series of paintings of her compost and she continues to build her line of hand painted, up-cyled accessories including leather purses and shoes.
 Her love of oil paint brings about floral and still life paintings and she specializes in henna body art for parties, festivals and private appointments.

-Her most recent projects as curator include the Pfister Holiday Marketplace, a pop-up gift shop inside the historic hotel two years in a row during the holidays.
+Her most recent projects as curator include the Pfister Holiday Marketplace, a pop-up gift shop inside the historic hotel three years in a row during the holidays.
 As the Muse Guesthouse curator, she will delight you with the amazing works of this city's leading edge artists in a most lovely and comfortable gallery home setting.
 She and her artist husband, Todd Mrozinski work from their art studio in the Nut Factory in Riverwest, an eclectic neighborhood just north of downtown.

 studio 2C is the work place of renée & her husband, todd mrozinski and there they focus on presence as they let intuition guide their work.

 studio 2C is located in the nut factory, (3720 n. fratney st in riverwest), a building filled with artists' studios. we are so lucky to be in this space with an amazing group of people! every year in February, there is an open house studio party that's open to the public, one night only.